HenryCHYeung/BookWise/README.md

 # BookWise
 A website that recommends textbooks to users based on their interests.
 Designed to help self-learners.
 Designed with Figma, implemented in HTML/CSS/JavaScript, SQLite, and PHP.
-This website is hosted on one of our personal servers.
-Here is the link: https://bookwise.chrispycorp.com/
+This website was hosted on one of our personal servers.